Natural homotopy of multipointed d-spaces: Introduction

-The reflection $\cont$ takes a multipointed $d$-space to a directed space such that the directed paths are all finite compositions of pieces of execution paths.
+The reflection $\cont$, constructed in Proposition~\ref{prop:cont}, takes a multipointed $d$-space to a directed space such that the directed paths are all finite compositions of pieces of execution paths.
 The image by the functor $\cont$ of the realization of a precubical set as a multipointed $d$-space is the standard realization of a precubical set as a directed space (see the end of Section~\ref{sec:from-multi-to-continuous}).
 This enables us to define a natural system in Baues-Wirsching's sense of topological spaces $\NT(X)$ associated with a multipointed $d$-space $X$ which extends the construction on directed spaces presented in \cite[Section~6.4]{dubut_PhD}.
-In the cellular case, we find a discrete version $\NT_d(X)$ of this natural system.
-We prove that the latter is bisimilar up to homotopy to the former one.
+In the cellular case, we find a discrete version $\NT_d(X)$ of this natural system by working with the centers of the globular cells, exactly like in the cubical setting in which only the centers of the cubical cells are considered.
+We prove that $\NT_d(X)$ is bisimilar up to homotopy to $\NT(X)$.
 Unlike what happens in the cubical setting, the globular version of these results does not require to restrict to objects equipped with a global order.
 Finally, we also prove that these constructions are invariant up to homotopy under the T-homotopy equivalences as introduced in \cite[Definition~4.10]{diCW} and which are preferably called \textit{globular subdivisions} in this paper (see Figure~\ref{fig:globular-sdb}).
 These results are summarized in the following statements:

 \begin{thmN} (Theorem~\ref{thm:open-up-to-homotopy}) Let $X$ be a cellular multipointed $d$-space.
 There exists a map of natural systems of topological spaces from $\NT(X)$ to its discrete version $\NT_d(X)$ which is open up to homotopy.
 Consequently, these two natural systems are bisimilar up to homotopy. \end{thmN}